yuyingrong/purgepolyploid/viz_aligned_contigs.md

 After aligning split contigs all-vs-all, I wanted to view how contigs aligned to each other and where the aligned regions are within the contigs.

+## Preparations

-Therefore, I carved out a random contig from the (filtered) alignment file.
+I carved out a random contig from the (filtered) alignment file to view all its alignments.

 ```sh
 # bash